 Cataloging Hidden Special Collections and Archives was conceived as a kind of incubator which, if successful, would contribute to a shared understanding within professional and academic communities that while all special materials are by nature local, creating standardized descriptions of them that can be accessible anywhere and anytime alongside related but dispersed collections is an exceptionally important goal.
-One of the more critical of the desired outcomes of the program was a change in professional commitments to exposing hidden materials that would remain priorities after the program concluded, and concomitantly a willingness to pursue and integrate more efficient workflows into the normal operations of individual institutions.
 Grant recipients have generously shared their experiences, resources, and lessons learned with others through the Hidden Collections Registry, program symposia in 2010 and 2015, and publications such as Innovation, Collaboration and Models—Proceedings of the CLIR Cataloging Hidden Special Collections and Archives Symposium, March 2015.
 CLIR also created an educational resource called Strategies for Advancing Hidden Collections (SAHC), centered around a series of six 90-minute recorded webinars and a resource library of references related to techniques and best practices for increasing the visibility, usability, and sustainability of collections in the gallery, library, archive, and museum community.
-The lessons and experiences of the Cataloging Hidden Collections Program should continue to inform practice in years to come.

 Large amounts of materials still await cataloging in cultural heritage institutions, and CLIR recognizes that this work remains an important priority.
-However, in keeping with CLIR’s mission to inculcate innovations in practice that support the creation of new knowledge, CLIR designed a new program in 2014; its goal is to facilitate complete access to rare cultural artifacts online.
-To inform decision-making about the new program, CLIR and the Foundation engaged in an intensive research and consultation process throughout 2014.
-Some of this process has been documented on CLIR’s blog, Re:Thinking.
-(See: So what do we mean by “hidden”?, Making the Rules; Addressing Tensions; What You’ve Told Us; and Un-Hidden Collections).
+However, in keeping with CLIR’s mission to inculcate innovations in practice that support the creation of new knowledge, CLIR designed a new program in 2014; its goals were to facilitate complete access to rare cultural artifacts online and to learn and promulgate ways for collecting organizations to build capacity for this work.

 In January 2015, CLIR launched Digitizing Hidden Special Collections and Archives: Enabling New Scholarship through Increasing Access to Unique Materials.
-Like its predecessor, Digitizing Hidden Collections funds projects in which locally executed protocols contribute to a national good, using methods that are cost efficient and subject to wider adoption.
-It supports the creation of digital representations of unique content of broad significance that will be discoverable and usable as elements of a coherent national collection.
-Digitizing Hidden Collections enhances the emerging global digital research environment in ways that support new kinds of scholarship for the long term, ensuring that the full wealth of resources held by institutions of cultural memory becomes integrated with the open Web.
-By encouraging strategic collaboration and communication among this program’s grant recipients, CLIR expects to help broaden understanding of the complexity of these issues in the professional communities responsible for rare and unique collections.
-To view the proposal submitted by CLIR to the Foundation to create the Digitizing Hidden Collections program, click here.
+Like its predecessor, Digitizing Hidden Collections was designed to fund projects in which locally executed protocols contribute to a national good, using methods that are thoughtful and subject to wider adoption.
+By encouraging strategic collaboration and communication among this program’s grant recipients through the programs of the Digital Library Federation and special events such as the 2022 Digitizing Hidden Collections Symposium, CLIR expects to help broaden understanding of the complexity of these issues in the professional communities responsible for rare and unique collections.
+The earliest Digitizing Hidden Collections proposal (pdf) program is available to view.

-The first awards for the Digitizing Hidden Special Collections and Archives program were publicly announced in January 2016, and the Andrew W. Mellon Foundation has generously agreed to support additional rounds of funding since that time.
-While it is CLIR’s hope that Digitizing Hidden Collections will continue for several more years, its funding is subject to renewal on a regular basis.
-Information about any future iterations of the program will be posted on the program website as it becomes available.
+The first awards for the Digitizing Hidden Special Collections and Archives program were publicly announced in January 2016, and the Andrew W. Mellon Foundation generously agreed to support five additional rounds of funding since that time.
+CLIR announced the program’s final slate of awards in 2021.